ProfZHUWB/3DORP/README.md

 This project is currently maintained by Prof. Wenbin Zhu (i@zhuwb.com)

 # 3DORP
-The source code for our paper 3D Online Robotic Palletization Problem
+The source code for our paper 3D Dynamic heterogeneous Robotic Palletization (DHRP) Problem.

+We called it  3D online robotic problem.
+Our setup is an extension of the classical online setting.
+We renamed it to dynamic heterogeneous which is more appropriate.

 ## Files